tkrisztian95/basic-k8s-dev-cluster-setup-examples/README.md

 # Setup your Dev Kubernetes Cluster examples on Windows
-In this directory you can find guidance and helping resources to quickstart your own Kubernetes (dev purpose only) cluster locally on Windows.
+In this repo you can find guidance and helping resources to quickstart your own Kubernetes (dev purpose only) cluster locally on Windows.

 ## Pre-requisites